GedSargent/tailwind-empty-project/README.md

 # Tailwind CSS - Empty Sandbox Project

-A simple, empty project with everything needed for you to experiment with Tailwind CSS
+A simple, empty sandbox project with everything needed for you to experiment with Tailwind CSS.
+This is aimed at **beginners**.

 ## Pre-requesites